emam2025/EMO-AI-Execution-OS/README.md

   **© 2026 Eng.
 Emam AbdullAziz.
 All rights reserved.**

-  This repository and all its contents are the intellectual property of Engineer Emam AbdullAziz.
+  This repository and all its contents are the intellectual property of Emam AbdullAziz.
   Unauthorized reproduction, distribution, or use is strictly prohibited.

 </div>